Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 reached the park through a gravel road dedicated to 4x4

-vehicles, but that was doable also with a normal car like our
+vehicles, but in that August it was doable also with a normal car.

 When we arrived we were surrounded by colourful mountains and

 green plains.
 We waited for it to stop raining, then we

 walked a stunning 17-km path that passed through green, yellow, red,

 blue mountains.
 It was a rainbow on earth.
 Ok, now you don’t